 Graduates of ASU’s Construction Management program go on to become project managers, project engineers, construction cost estimators, and planners.
 The school’s job placement rate is perfect, with 100% of 2020 graduates finding jobs within six months of graduation.
 Students can also opt to earn a master’s in Construction Management alongside their undergraduate degree with ASU’s 4+1 program.

-Indiana State University (ISU) is a public school institution founded in 1865; it offers over 100 undergraduate degree programs and serves more than 10,000 online students per semester.
+Indiana State University (ISU) is a public school institution founded in 1865; it offers over 100 undergraduate degree programs and more than 70 online programs.
 We chose ISU’s online Construction Management program as the best online school because of its well-rounded curriculum and internship requirement, lower tuition costs, and impressive alumni employer list.

-ISU’s online BS in Construction Management is a 120-credit hour program that can be completed part or full time.
+ISU’s online BS in Construction Management is a 80-credit hour program that can be completed part or full time.
 Its extensive curriculum covers crucial topics such as architectural graphics, building and design management, scheduling, inspection, budgeting, and more.
 Completing an internship is also required for graduation.
-The program is fully ACCE accredited and transfer-friendly, allowing students to transfer up to 90 credits from another institution.
+The program is fully ACCE accredited and transfer-friendly, allowing students to transfer up to 60 credits from another institution (since a minimum of 30 credits must be completed through ISU to earn a bachelor's degree).
 Some of the software required for classes only run on Windows, so students will need to have either a Windows computer or a Mac with Windows installed in order to complete coursework.

 Prospective students based in the U.S. and Canada, as well as U.S. military and State Department state members based elsewhere, can apply for admission.
-Applicants are required to have a high school GPA of at least 2.5, or a 2.5 college GPA if they’re transferring from another institution.
-For the 2020-21 academic year, tuition is $9,186 for Indiana residents and $11,942 for non-residents for 12-18 online credit hours.
-It will cost $10,678 for Indiana residents and $13,822 for non-residents for 18+ credit hours in the 2020-21 academic year.
+Applicants are required to have a high school GPA of at least 2.5, or a 2.0 college GPA if they’re transferring from another institution.
+For the 2021-22 academic year, tuition is $9,318 for Indiana residents and $12,114 for non-residents for 12 to 18 online credit hours.
+It cost $10,832 for Indiana residents and $14,082 for non-residents for 18+ credit hours in the 2021-22 academic year.

 While ISU doesn’t provide an exact job placement rate, it claims that a high percentage of graduates find entry-level positions as project engineers, project managers, safety managers, schedulers, and estimators within one to three months of graduation.
 Graduates have landed positions at high-profile firms including but not limited to CDI, C.P.
 Morgan, and Keymark Construction.